pp19dd/gfxpipe/README.md

 * `L,0,0,120,120,255` will draw a line from 0,0 to 120,120 in blue.
 * `W,1,32,Hello` will print text at 1,32.

-Full of list of encoded draw commands is located at the bottom of this README.
+Full list of encoded draw commands is located at the bottom of this README.

 ## 2 - server.js